Patriots Roster Battles: Which Linebackers Will Earn Starting Roles?

 The Patriots also could elect to rotate players at the second and third linebackers spots without starters set in stone.
 Roberts or McClellin could be used on first down and obvious run downs, and Van Noy could be used on third down and obvious passing situations.

-The Patriots don’t have an obvious second starter, but they have multiple talented players, all of whom have their specialties.
+The Patriots don’t have an obvious second starter, but they have multiple talented players, each with their own specialties.

-As far as roster spots go, it’s a good bet that Hightower, Van Noy, Roberts, McClellin and King will be on the 53-man roster.
+As far as roster spots go, it’s a good bet Hightower, Van Noy, Roberts, McClellin and King will be on the 53-man roster.
 Freeny, Langi, Ellis and Bates could be battling for just one more open slot.

 Thumbnail photo via Isaiah J. Downing/USA TODAY Sports Images